Osaka officials tout national stability aiding casino plans

 Osaka has been one of the most active places in pursuing the opportunity to host a casino venue.

 Casino liberalisation, particularly with an eye on foreign tourism, was an element in economic reforms that had been touted by Mr Abe as contributors to Japan’s revitalisation.
-Up to three such facilities are to be permitted in Japan, under the government’s policy.
+Up to three such facilities are to be permitted in Japan, under the policy.
 A number of consultants has suggested to GGRAsia that Mr Abe’s exit marks a key moment in the IR initiative.

 Osaka’s mayor, Ichiro Matsui, and the governor, Hirofumi Yoshimura, nonetheless made upbeat comments on Friday, following the news of Mr Abe’s departure from the national leadership role, which the latter had attributed to concerns for his personal health.